krishnaptr/krishnaptr/README.md

 - 👋 Hi, I’m Krish,
-- 👀 I’m interested in Front-End Dev using Pure CSS, JS, and some frameworks such as Bootstrap but now interested using with Vue + TailwindCSS
+- 👀 I’m interested in Front-End Dev using CSS, JS, and Bootstrap.
+But now I'm interested to learn Frontend Framework like ReactJS also TailwindCSS.
-- 🌱 I’m currently learning TailwindCSS
+- 🌱 I’m also learning Mobile Programming using Flutter Framework.
+I like to learn everything xD.
 - 📫 Just stay tune!

 <!---